oat-sa/taohub-articles/forge/Administrator Guide/site-administration-setting.md

 Site Administration Settings
 ============================

-The purpose of this section is to describe the settings needed to integrate the TAO instance in your infrastructure.
+This section describes the settings needed to integrate the TAO instance in your infrastructure.

 Most of these settings can be set into the main configuration file located at: